thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 It may surprising that this `initrd` image does **not** generally include `systemd`.
 Traditionally `initrd` is composed by a bunch of shell scripts and a minimal runtime (e.g.: [busybox](https://www.busybox.net/)), however `systemd` can also do this job since a long time ago.
-It is just the paper of the distros to integrate `systemd` inside the `initrd`.
+It is just the role of the distros to integrate `systemd` inside the `initrd`.

 This is what `boot.initrd.systemd` does: enable `systemd` inside the `initrd`.